rbisdorff/Digraph3/docSphinx/tutorial.rst

 Random generator for multiple criteria ranked (without ties) performances of a given number of decision actions.
-On each criterion, all decision actions are hence lineraly ordered.
+On each criterion, all decision actions are hence linearly ordered.
 The ``RandomRankPerformanceTableau`` class is matching the ``RandomLinearVotingProfile`` class provided by  the `votingDigraphs <techDoc.html#votingDigraphs-label>`_ module.

 *Parameters*: